Genealogy of flows of continuous-state branching processes via flows of partitions and the Eve property: Preliminaries

 \subsection{Measure-valued branching processes and flows of subordinators}

 In this subsection, we introduce the measure-valued branching processes associated to a branching mechanism $\Psi$.
 For the sake of simplicity, we will consider measures on the interval $[0,1]$, but the definition holds for any other compact interval.
 Let $\mathscr{M}_f$ denote the set of finite measures on $[0,1]$ and let $\Delta$ be an extra point that will represent infinite measures.
-We set $\overline{\mathscr{M}_f} := \mathscr{M}_f\cup\{\Delta\}$ and equip this space with the smallest topology that makes continuous the map
+We set $\overline{\mathscr{M}_f} := \mathscr{M}_f\cup\{\Delta\}$ and equip this space with the largest topology that makes continuous the map

-This topology is due to Watanabe~\cite{Watanabe68}.\\ We denote by $B^{++}$ the set of bounded Borel functions on $[0,1]$ that admit a strictly positive infimum.
-We call measure-valued branching process associated with the branching mechanism $\Psi$, or $\Psi$-MVBP in short, a $\overline{\mathscr{M}_f}$-valued Markov process $(m_t,t \geq 0)$ started from a given measure $m_0\in \overline{\mathscr{M}_f}$ that verifies for all $f \in B^{++}$
+This topology is due to Watanabe~\cite{Watanabe68}.\\ We denote by $\cB^{++}$ the set of bounded Borel functions on $[0,1]$ that admit a strictly positive infimum.
+We call measure-valued branching process associated with the branching mechanism $\Psi$, or $\Psi$-MVBP in short, a $\overline{\mathscr{M}_f}$-valued Markov process $(\rmm_t,t \geq 0)$ started from a given measure $\rmm_0\in \overline{\mathscr{M}_f}$ that verifies for all $f \in \cB^{++}$

-Note that $<\Delta,f> = +\infty$, thus $\Delta$ is an absorbing point.
+Note that $\left\langle \Delta,f\right\rangle = +\infty$, thus $\Delta$ is an absorbing point.
 The existence of this process can be obtained using a flow of subordinators as it will be shown below.
-The uniqueness of the distribution derives from the Markov property and the characterization of the Laplace functional on $B^{++}$.
+The uniqueness of the distribution derives from the Markov property and the characterization of the Laplace functional on $\cB^{++}$.

-It is straightforward to check that the total-mass process $(m_t([0,1]),t \geq 0)$ is a $\Psi$-CSBP, say $Z$, started from $m_0([0,1])$.
-As proved in~\cite{ElKarouiRoelly91}, this process verifies the branching property: for every $m_0,m'_0 \in \mathscr{M}_f$, the process $(m_t+m'_t,t \geq 0)$ is a $\Psi$-MVBP started from $m_0+m'_0$, where $(m_t,t\geq 0)$ and $(m'_t,t \geq 0)$ are two independent $\Psi$-MVBP started from $m_0$ and $m'_0$ respectively.\\ Finally, from Lemma 3.5.1 in~\cite{Dawson93} one can prove that its semigroup verifies the Feller property.
-This implies that the $\Psi$-MVBP admits a càdlàg modification.
-In the rest of this subsection, we consider implicitly a càdlàg modification of $m$ and will denote by $T$ the lifetime of its total-mass process (which is necessarily a càdlàg $\Psi$-CSBP).\\
+It is straightforward to check that the total-mass process $(\rmm_t([0,1]),t \geq 0)$ is a $\Psi$-CSBP, say $\rZ$, started from $\rmm_0([0,1])$.
+As proved in~\cite{ElKarouiRoelly91}, this process verifies the branching property: for every $\rmm_0,\rmm'_0 \in \mathscr{M}_f$, the process $(\rmm_t+\rmm'_t,t \geq 0)$ is a $\Psi$-MVBP started from $\rmm_0+\rmm'_0$, where $(\rmm_t,t\geq 0)$ and $(\rmm'_t,t \geq 0)$ are two independent $\Psi$-MVBP started from $\rmm_0$ and $\rmm'_0$ respectively.\\ Finally, from Lemma 3.5.1 in~\cite{Dawson93} one can prove that its semigroup verifies the Feller property.
+This implies that the $\Psi$-MVBP admits a c\`adl\`ag modification.
+In the rest of this subsection, we consider implicitly a c\`adl\`ag modification of $\rmm$ and will denote by $\rT$ the lifetime of its total-mass process (which is necessarily a c\`adl\`ag $\Psi$-CSBP).\\